cloudfoundry/cf-deployment/operations/experimental/README.md

 - For Community Ops-files, check out the [Community Ops-file README](../community/README.md).
 - For Legacy Ops-files, checkout the [Legacy Ops-file README](../legacy/README.md).

-"Experimental" ops-files represent configurations that we expect to promote to blessed configuration eventually, meaning that, once the configurations have been sufficiently validated, they will become part of cf-deployment.yml and the ops-files will be removed.
+"Experimental" Ops-file represent configurations that we expect to promote to blessed configuration eventually, meaning that, once the configurations have been sufficiently validated, they will either become default (inlined into the base manifest, cf-deployment.yml), or GA'd as an optional feature (promoted from experimental to operations directory).
+Please follow the [ops file workflows](https://github.com/cloudfoundry/cf-deployment/blob/master/ops-file-promotion-workflow.md)

+# Expiremental ops files

 | Name | Purpose | Notes | Currently validated in Release Integration CI pipelines? |
 |:---  |:---     |:---   |:---   |